 I want these journals to be of practical use to you during the semester and understand that privacy is important if that is to be the case.
-To this end, at the end of the semester you will select a sample of five entries that you are comfortable sharing to scan and submit electronically.
+To this end, at the end of the semester you will select a sample of five entries that you are comfortable sharing with me.
 I will only read those five entries.
+Other than those five entries I will skim your journal to see that it is complete.
 At the end of the semester you should about 50-60 separate daily entries.

 Class participation (13): Your participation is integral to the success of this class.
-This class will be highly interactive whether in large class discussions or in small breakout groups.
+This class will be highly interactive whether in large class discussions or in small groups.
 Come prepared to contribute, ask questions and give input.
 In addition, some of you will have an opportunity to offer prayer to open the class each time we meet.